telerik/blazor-docs/components/stacklayout/layout.md

 ## Spacing

-The `Spacing` parameter controls the elements nested inside the `TelerikStackLayout`.
+The `Spacing` parameter controls the spacing of the elements nested inside the `TelerikStackLayout`.
 That parameter is mapped to the <a href="https://css-tricks.com/almanac/properties/g/gap/">gap</a> CSS rule and accepts each value you can pass to the `gap` CSS rule.

 >caption Use the NumericTextBox to alter the Spacing parameter